Code-Institute-Submissions/OdoJoe-D15-Movie-Lovers-Store/README.md

 * The Agile framework was applied to this project using Github views and issues tab.
 I created a template and applied the template to each user story.
 * I collected the user stories by interviewing a family member as a mock user.
 * I assembled the user stories onto a kanban board in Github under the headings 'To Do', 'In Progress' and 'Done'.
 Using each column effectively kept the project moving toward completion.
 Breaking the work up into iterations helped to reduce the enormity of the project to manageable work sessions.
-* Learning from my Portfolio Project 4 fedback I also implemented a tag system to highlight the requirments of each work item.
+* Learning from my Portfolio Project 4 feedback I also implemented a tag system to highlight the requirments of each work item.
 Adding to this a commented update on each work item while implementing an imagined feedback from a Project Manager to mimic a real world setting.
 * Not all user stories were effectively completed however I have retained all non completed work items as a baseline for improvement and adding features in the future.

 ## <u>Project Goal</u>